JoKeyser/Theil-Sen-Matlab/README.md

 ## Description

-A stand-alone Theil-Sen estimator for robust regression in Matlab.
+A stand-alone Theil-Sen estimator for robust simple regression in Matlab.

 (Stand-alone: No toolbox required.)